wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Schemas/Modbus_Logging_schema.md

 # ModbusLoggerConfiguration Schema

+The Modbus TCP logger configuration schema specifies how to formally describe the Modbus TCP logging parameters.

 | Abstract            | Extensible | Status       | Identifiable | Custom properties | Additional properties | Defined in                                               |
 | ------------------- | ---------- | ------------ | ------------ | ----------------- | --------------------- | -------------------------------------------------------- |
 | Can be instantiated | Yes        | Experimental | No           | Forbidden         | Forbidden |